On the night of April 16, 1955 Mrs. Leota Werner picked up her husband after work as usual.

 Later that day neighbors saw Mrs. Werner back the trailer up to the back porch of their home and load onto the utility trailer a mattress and other furniture from the Werner house.

 On April 18 Mrs. Werner drove back to the West Side rental company to have the hitch repaired.
 The company manager later said Mrs. Werner seemed “highly nervous.”
-He saw the mattress—which was about twenty inches above the floor of the trailer—and other furniture piled on top of it but could not see below the mattress because the trailer had wooden sides and a tailgate.
+He saw the mattress—which was about twenty inches above the floor of the trailer—and other furniture piled on top of the mattress but could not see below the mattress because the trailer had wooden sides and a tailgate.

 Mrs. Werner then drove to the farm of her brother, Ralph DeGarmo, in Delaware County, Oklahoma.
 She told him that she and her husband had sold their Fort Worth home and wanted to lease the farm.